open-feature/go-sdk/README.md

 ### Hooks

+Many hooks have already been created by member of the OpenFeature community.
+Look [here](https://openfeature.dev/ecosystem/?instant_search%5BrefinementList%5D%5Btype%5D%5B0%5D=Hook&instant_search%5BrefinementList%5D%5Btechnology%5D%5B0%5D=Go) for a complete list of available hooks.

+#### Registering a hook

+#### Developing a hook

+Can't find what you're looking for?
 Implement your own hook by conforming to the [Hook interface](./pkg/openfeature/hooks.go).
 To satisfy the interface, all methods (`Before`/`After`/`Finally`/`Error`) need to be defined.
 To avoid defining empty functions make use of the `UnimplementedHook` struct (which already implements all the empty functions).

 ```go
 type MyHook struct {